Kathryn Casey: Career

 Casey then turned to crime fiction.
 In 2009, Booklist, the publication of the American Library Association, named Casey's debut novel, Singularity, one of the "Best Crime Novel Debuts of 2009" on its Bestseller Lists.
 The main character in her mystery series is Sarah Armstrong, a Texas Ranger and a criminal profiler.
 In Singularity, Armstrong travels across Texas hunting a serial killer.
 Library Journal picked the third in the series, The Killing Storm, as a best book of 2010 in its mystery category.

 Casey's 11th book, Deliver Us, released January 2015 by HarperCollins, is based on murders along the Texas Killing Fields and Interstate 45.
 In March 2014, Elle Magazine included Casey along with Agatha Christie, Jane Smiley, Edna Buchanan, Joyce Carol Oates, Gillian Flynn, Ann Rule and others, in a list of "The Ten Best Thrillers and Crime Writing by Women."

 Casey was a co-founder of Women in Crime Ink, which has been described by the Wall Street Journal as "a blog worth reading."

-In July 2011, she wrote an article for Forbes Woman about new options available to authors with the advent of eBooks and self-publishing.
+In July 2011, she wrote an article for Forbes Woman about new options available to authors with the advent of eBooks and independent publishing.

+Her first foray into historical fiction, released in September 2023, was Angel Falls, inspired by the life of Ruth Robertson, a photojournalist whose 1949 expedition successfully measured Angel Falls in Venezuela as the tallest waterfall in the world.

 Author Ann Rule called her "one of the best in the true crime genre."